Laconia incident: Second American attack

 That same day, the British at Freetown sent an ambiguous message to Ascension informing them that three French ships from Dakar were en route.
 Captain Richardson assumed the French intended to invade Ascension so the submarine hunting was cancelled in order to prepare for an invasion.

 The French cruiser picked up 52 survivors, all British, while still 100 km from the rendezvous point.
 Gloire then met with the sloop Annamite with both meeting U-507 and U-506 at the rendezvous point at a little after 2 p.m. on 17 September.
 With the exception of two British officers kept aboard U-507, the survivors were all transferred to the rescue ships.
 Gloire sailed off on her own and within four hours rescued another 11 lifeboats.
 At 10 p.m., Gloire found another lifeboat and proceeded to a planned rendezvous with Annamite.

 At 1 a.m., a lookout spotted a light on the horizon, which was investigated despite this meaning Gloire would not be able to make the rendezvous, and a further 84 survivors were rescued.
 A new rendezvous was arranged, the ships meeting at 9:30 a.m. with Annamite transferring her survivors to Gloire.
 A count was then taken: 373 Italians, 70 Poles and 597 British who included 48 women and children.
 Gloire arrived at Dakar on 21 September to resupply before sailing for Casablanca, arriving there on 25 September.
 On arrival, Colonel Baldwin, on behalf of all the British survivors, presented the captain of Cappellini with a letter that read as follows:

 We the undersigned officers of His Majesty's Navy, Army and Air Force and of the Merchant Navy, and also on behalf of the Polish detachment, the prisoners of war, the women and children, wish to express to you our deepest and sincerest gratitude for all you have done, at the cost of very great difficulties for your ship and her crew, in welcoming us, the survivors of His Majesty's transport-ship, the Laconia.

 The submarine Cappellini had been unable to find the French warships so radioed for instructions and awaited a response.
 The French sloop Dumont-d'Urville was sent to rendezvous with Cappellini and by chance rescued a lifeboat from the British cargo ship Trevilley, which had been torpedoed on 12 September.
 After searching for other Trevilley survivors without luck, Dumont-d'Urville met Cappellini on 20 September.
 With the exception of six Italians and two British officers, the remaining survivors were transferred to Dumont-d'Urville, which later transferred the Italians to Annamite, which transported them to Dakar on 24 September.
 Of Laconias original complement of 2,741, only 1,083 survived.
-Of the 1,658 who died, 1,420 were Italian POWs.
+Of the 1,658 who died, 98 were crew members, 133 were civilian passengers, 33 were Polish guards, and 1,394 were Italian POWs.